ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 {{site.data.keyword.filestorage_full_notm}} is persistent, fast, and flexible network-attached, NFS-based file storage.
 In this network-attached storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.

-Some of file storage features are things like _Snapshots_, _Replication_, _Concurrent access_ and many more.
-Get the full list of features [here](https://{DomainName}/docs/infrastructure/FileStorage/index.html#getting-started-with-file-storage).
+Some of file storage features are _Snapshots_, _Replication_, _Concurrent access_.
+Refer to [the  documentation](https://{DomainName}/docs/infrastructure/FileStorage/index.html#getting-started-with-file-storage) for a full list of features.

 Once attached to your servers, a {{site.data.keyword.filestorage_short}} service can be used easily to store data backups, application files like images and videos, these images and files can then be used within different servers in the same region.